Share your talents with the community by providing creative and educational opportunities that support cultural and artistic exchange.

 Created in 2015, the residency program gives artists, performers and makers of all types and disciplines the ability to work freely in their own studio space, share their works and artistic process with the community and provide learning opportunities and programs for library customers.

-- A monthly stipend (programming supplies provided by the library)
+- A monthly stipend of $1,000 (programming supplies provided by the library)

-- A virtual exhibition/celebration of artist's work via Richland Library's website and social media platforms.
+- A virtual exhibition/celebration of artist's work via Richland Library's website or social media platforms.

 Residents are expected to: